 The unlock operation has 2 modes.
-To change the mode, press the lock switch and either the alarm switch or the trunk opener switch simultaneously for five seconds.
+To change the mode, within 1 m (3 ft.) of the vehicle press the lock switch and the alarm, the trunk opener or unlock switch simultaneously for 5 seconds.

 In order to change unlock modes, the ignition switch must be turned off.